 It used to be that there was an open window of time between when new hires accepted a job and when they actually started it.
 In the US, this period could be as short as a few days.
 In Europe, it could be as long as three months.
-But no matter the length of time, this period was a sort of employee relations purgatory.
+But no matter the length of time, this period was a sort of an employee relations limbo.
 On the employee side, it was often filled with lots of questions and even bouts of apprehension and second-guessing.

 Employee onboarding tries to make things easier for new hires.
 But until recently it didn't begin until after they'd stepped into the office on their first day of work.
 Today, there's been a drastic rethink about when and how engagement efforts can actually be, well, engaged.
 Mobile tools like employee apps have allowed companies to centralize their onboarding resources and make them available remotely from the moment a candidate accepts a new position.
-Never was this ability more appreciated than in the days of Covid-19, when so many people were working from home.
+Never was this ability more appreciated than during the worst days of Covid-19, when so many people were working from home.

 Remote onboarding allows for important company connections to start being forged immediately.
 And that goes for employees of all kinds.
-It includes everyone from the knowledge workers destined to sit in your HQ to the people who'll be out on your front lines.
+It includes everyone from the knowledge workers destined to sit in your HQ to the people who'll be out working on your front lines.

 Organizations with a well-structured onboarding process improve new hire retention by 82%.